 Welcome to the Financial Aid Center at PTC.
 Here you will find resources, forms, and step by step instructions to assist you in the process of paying for college.
 We will try and make this important process as easy as we can for you.
 You can call us at any time at 412-809-5100 to answer any questions you may have or to walk you through one of the steps.
-We have provided several links in the right-hand margin that include resources you may find valuable.
+We have provided several links that include resources you may find valuable.
 We encourage you to become as informed as you can.

 Let's get started: